-To place a target under blackout, you need to have at least Blackout Target privileges on the target.
+To place a target under blackout or notification blackout, you need to have at least Blackout Target privileges on the target.

-Brownouts suppress the notifications on targets during the brownout duration.
-The Agent continues to monitor the target under brownout.
-Meanwhile, Oracle Management System (OMS) continues to show the actual target status, as well as an indication that the target is currently under brownout.
+Notification Blackouts allow you to suppress the notifications on targets during the notification blackout duration.
+The Agent continues to monitor the target under notification blackout.
+Meanwhile, Oracle Management System (OMS) continues to show the actual target status along with an indication that the target is currently under notification blackout.